E-Vargo/job_thinker/README.md

 Not accepting contributions at this time.

 # License
-The project is available as open source under the terms of the MIT License.
+The project is available as open source under the MIT License.